parlaynu/megadetector-v5-onnx/docs/onnx2tensorrt.md

 Note that you need to export the TensorRT model on the same machine you plan to run it on.

-I started this because I was hoping I could run this on a Jetson Nano on the GPU, however, my attempt to convert on that machine failed.
-I have run it successfully on a larger x86_64 machine.
+I started this because I was hoping I could run this on a Jetson Nano on the GPU, however, that device isn't able to convert the model.

 ## Install Dependencies